-To study on our postgraduate humanities programme you must hold a bachelors degree at honours level.
-Your degree need not be in the subject area you intend to study, but you must have the basic skills expected of a graduate in that area.
-The part 1 modules or foundation module in each line bring you up to date with the latest ideas and approaches in your subject, but they do not offer remedial undergraduate training for those who have an inappropriate bachelors degree or inadequate experience.
-Before you enter the degree you must be able to:
+You must hold an honours degree to study for this qualification.
+Although your degree need not be in humanities, you must have the basic skills expected of a graduate in that area.
+The first module brings you up to date with the latest ideas and approaches in humanities but does not offer remedial undergraduate training if your qualifications and/or experience are inadequate.

-write clear, concise, grammatically correct and accurately spelt prose
+write clear, concise, accurate prose

 read large quantities of text quickly, accurately and critically